tensorflow/recommenders-addons/README.md

-TensorFlow Recommenders Addons(TFRA) are a collection of projects related to large-scale recommendation systems built upon TensorFlow by introducing the **Dynamic Embedding Technology** to TensorFlow that makes TensorFlow more suitable for trainning models of **Search, Recommendations and Advertising** and makes building, evaluating, and serving sophisticated recommenders models easy.
+TensorFlow Recommenders Addons(TFRA) are a collection of projects related to large-scale recommendation systems built upon TensorFlow by introducing the **Dynamic Embedding Technology** to TensorFlow that makes TensorFlow more suitable for training models of **Search, Recommendations, and Advertising** and makes building, evaluating, and serving sophisticated recommenders models easy.
 See approved TensorFlow RFC #[313](https://github.com/tensorflow/community/pull/313).
 Those contributions will be complementary to TensorFlow Core and TensorFlow Recommenders etc.

+For Apple silicon(M1), please refer to [Apple Silicon Support](#apple-silicon-support-beta-release).

 ## Main Features